kaitockt/shoppinglist/README.md

 * Invite other users to use the same shopping lists
 * Set deadlines for buying items
 * Automatically repeat the same item after a predestinated period of time
-* Add items to favourite to add it again anytime
+* Add items to favourite to add it again easily